Junatho/junatho/README.md

-# Hi there 👋 My name is Juan!
+# Hello there.
+My name is Juan 👋

 🎓 I am a final-year IT student passionate about:
 - 🌐 Web Development